medic/cht-interoperability/README.md

 ### LTFU Flow
 TODO

+### Postman collection
+TODO

 ### Shutdown the servers
 - To shut-down the containers run `./startup.sh down` to stop the instances.
 - To then restart the containers, run `./startup.sh up`.
 You do not need to run `init` again like you did in the initial install above.
-- To shut-down and delete everything, run `./startup.sh destroy`.
+- To shut-down and delete *everything*, run `./startup.sh destroy`.
 You will have to subsequently run `./startup.sh init` if you wish to start the containers.

 ## Troubleshooting
 Users getting errors when running the installation steps, please see the [Troubleshooting guide](/troubleshooting.md).